- Categories:

 Sukkot FAQs

-What is the meaning of Sukkot?
+What is the significance of the sukkah?

 How to Observe Sukkot